connorlbark/SideriaAudioLib/README.md

 cmake . -B cmake-build -DJUCE_BUILD_EXAMPLES=ON -DJUCE_BUILD_EXTRAS=ON
 ```

 Then, set up build profiles
 - Set Debug profile with default toolchain output to `cmake-build-debug`, with "Build Type" set to "Debug"
-- Create new CMake profile with the CMake flag `-DCMAKE_TOOLCHAIN_FILE=<PATH_TO_PROJECT>/external/libDaisy/cmake/toolchains/stm32h750xx.cmake`.
+- Create new CMake profile with the CMake flags `-DCMAKE_TOOLCHAIN_FILE=<PATH_TO_LIB>/external/libDaisy/cmake/toolchains/autodetect.cmake -DARM:BOOL=ON -DAPPLE:BOOL=false -DCMAKE_SYSTEM_NAME=Linux -DCMAKE_SYSTEM_PROCESSOR=Arm`.
 This will make sure CMake knows how to use the arm compiler properly
 - Make sure "Build Type" is "Debug" and set CMake profile's output to `cmake-build-daisy-debug`
+- Create new CMake profile with the CMake flags `-DCMAKE_TOOLCHAIN_FILE=<PATH_TO_EMSDK>/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake -DBUILD_EMSCRIPTEN:BOOL=ON`
+- Make sure "Build Type" is "Debug" and set CMake profile's output to `cmake-build-emscripten-debug`
+- Set the environment variable EMSCRIPTEN to the path to the emscripten installation (`<PATH_TO_EMSDK>/upstream/emscripten`)
-- Now, clone these two profiles, and make sure their "Build Type" type is "Release", otherwise the same.
+- Now, clone all the above profiles, and make sure their "Build Type" type is "Release", otherwise the same.

 Now, running the cmake build profiles should work fine, and you should get
 four build folders: `cmake-build-daisy-debug`, `cmake-build-debug`, `cmake-build-daisy-release`, `cmake-build-release`